LittleGitPhoenix/Functionality.Settings/README.md

 #### `EnumConverter`

-Contrary to **Microsofts** **JsonStringEnumConverter** this converter can optionally be configured via different `IWriteOutOptions`, to add the values of an enumeration to the serialized settings data..
+Contrary to **Microsofts** **JsonStringEnumConverter** this converter can optionally be configured via different `IWriteOutOptions`, to add the values of an enumeration to the serialized settings data.

 The following write-out options are available and applied to below example: